+Environmental Standards.
+It is essential to perform all environmental assessments early in the planning process to ensure that all mitigation measures and costs are integrated into the scope of work.
+Project activities must comply with requirements for Phase I/ Phase II Environmental Site Assessments (ESA's), Lead Based Paint evaluation and reduction, Lead Based Paint visual inspection requirements, Asbestos Inspection Surveys, Radon Mitigation, Historic Preservation, Contamination and Clandestine Drug Lab Cleanup.
+These requirements can be found in the Environmental Assessments section on the Minnesota Housing website.

+Accessibility.
+Existing developments undergoing rehabilitation shall not reduce or have the effect of reducing accessibility of a building or portion of a building.
+The applicant shall identify any resident requests for reasonable accommodation that remain uncompleted.
+These requests shall be studied to determine feasibility and incorporated into the scope of work accordingly.
+Refer to Chapter 6 for Accessibility requirements if federal funds are involved in the financing.

-- B. Environmental Standards- It is essential to perform all environmental assessments early in the planning process to ensure that any mitigation measures and costs are integrated into the scope of work.
-Project activities must comply with the assessments for Phase I Environmental Assessment, Phase II Environmental Assessment, Lead Based Paint evaluation and reduction, Lead Based Paint visual inspection requirements and Asbestos Inspection Survey.
-These requirements can be found in the Environmental Standards section on the Minnesota Housing website.
-Refer to this section of the Minnesota Housing website for additional requirements pertaining to historic preservation, contamination, visible mold and clandestine drug lab cleanup requirements.
-For details on radon mitigation, refer to Minnesota Housing's Minnesota Overlay and Guide to the 2011 Enterprise Green Communities Criteria. - C. Accessibility Refer to Chapter 6 for Accessibility requirements. - D. Other Inspections Minnesota Housing encourages the Borrower to engage the local building inspector, Minnesota Housing Staff Architect, and any other funder's inspecting rehab specialist or architect in the initial inspection process.
-Conducting these inspections early in the development, planning and budgeting phase will ensure that all local property standards, local building code, and other deficiencies are identified and included in the preparation of the bid specification/scope of work. - E. Preliminary scope of work/cost estimate The Borrower is required to develop a preliminary scope of work and cost estimate which shall adequately address property deficiencies as required to ensure housing complies with applicable building codes and regulations, Minnesota Housing's Rental Housing Design and Construction Standards Chapter 3 General Occupancy Rehabilitation Minimum Standards (contained herewith), applicable Sustainable Housing requirements in Chapter 8, and applicable standards imposed by other funder(s) upon completion of scope of work.
-Refer to Chapter 2 General Occupancy New Construction Minimum Standards of this document for minimum requirements for certain building components if being replaced or installed.
-In addition, work scope shall include any reasonable accommodation for persons with accessibility needs that are determined feasible. - F. Contract documents Once the scope of work is finalized and approved by Minnesota Housing the Borrower shall have prepared for approval contract documents consisting of drawings and specifications setting forth in detail the requirements of the project.
+Other Inspections.
+Minnesota Housing encourages the Borrower to engage the local building inspector, Minnesota Housing Staff Architect, and any other funder's inspecting rehab specialist or architect in the initial inspection process.
+Conducting these inspections early in the development, planning and budgeting phase will ensure that all local property standards, local building code, and other deficiencies are identified and included in the preparation of the bid specification/scope of work.

+Preliminary Scope of Work/Cost Estimate.
+The Borrower shall provide a preliminary scope of work and cost estimate prepared by a licensed Architect, licensed Professional Engineer, General Contractor, or Qualified Rehab Specialist (as defined in the Minnesota Housing's Architect's Guide.
+The scope and estimate shall adequately address property deficiencies to ensure compliance with all applicable building codes and all requirements within this Rental Housing Design/ Construction Guide.
+Work scope shall include any reasonable accommodation requests for persons with accessibility needs.

+Contract Documents.
+Once the scope of work is finalized and approved by Minnesota Housing the Borrower shall have prepared for approval contract documents consisting of drawings and specifications setting forth in detail the requirements of the project.
 The project shall be in compliance with all applicable Minnesota Housing Rental Housing Design/Construction Standards.
-Refer to Loan Commitment of the Minnesota Housing Architect's Guide for additional information. - G. Contractor procurement Refer to Minnesota Housing Contractor's Guide for requirements associated with selecting a contractor and procuring contractor services. - H. Decent, safe, sanitary and in good repair Unless local codes, ordinances and/or zoning requirements require more stringent standards, existing conditions (work outside the rehab scope of work) of housing shall be in compliance with HUD's Uniform Physical Condition Standards (UPCS) (Title 24, Part 5, Subpart G).
+Refer to Loan Commitment in the Minnesota Housing Architect's Guide for additional information.

+Contractor Procurement.
+Refer to Minnesota Housing's Contractor's Guide for requirements associated with selecting a contractor and procuring contractor services.

+Decent, Safe, Sanitary and in good repair.
+Unless local codes, ordinances and/or zoning requirements require more stringent standards, existing conditions (work outside the rehab scope of work) of housing shall be in compliance with HUD's Uniform Physical Condition Standards (UPCS) (Title 24, Part 5, Subpart G).
 This type of assistance and funding will typically dictate which standard is applicable.
 If you are uncertain how UPCS applies to your property, contact your Minnesota Housing Management Officer (HMO)/ Compliance Officer.
 Regardless, the site, buildings and structures and all parts thereof shall be kept in good repair.
 All defective components shall be repaired or replaced.